Kyrgyzstan

 After independence, Kyrgyzstan was officially a unitary presidential republic.
 Following the Tulip Revolution it became a unitary parliamentary republic; however, it gradually developed an executive president and was governed as a semi-presidential republic before reverting to a presidential system in 2021.
 Throughout its existence, the country has continued to endure ethnic conflicts, revolts, economic troubles, transitional governments and political conflict.

 Kyrgyzstan is a member of the Commonwealth of Independent States, the Eurasian Economic Union, the Collective Security Treaty Organization, the Shanghai Cooperation Organisation, the Organisation of Islamic Cooperation, the Organization for Security and Cooperation in Europe, the Organization of Turkic States, the Türksoy community, and the United Nations.
 It is a developing country ranked 117th in the Human Development Index.
-Kyrgyzstan's transition economy relies mainly on re-exporting Chinese goods and gold production.
-The country balances its international trade commitments as a World Trade Organization (WTO) member since 1998 with regional integration through the Eurasian Economic Union (EAEU), which it joined in 2015, and a delegation of parliamentarians sit at the Parliamentary Assembly of the Council of Europe.
+The transition economy relies mainly on re-exporting Chinese goods and gold production.
+The country balances its international trade commitments as a World Trade Organization member since 1998 with regional integration through the Eurasian Economic Union, which it joined in 2015, and a delegation of parliamentarians sit at the Parliamentary Assembly of the Council of Europe.

 Etymology

 There are many theories about the origin of the word Kyrgyz.
-One proposed etymology is that it means "forty tribes", which may refer to the forty clans of Manas, a legendary hero who united forty regional clans.
+One proposed etymology is that it means "forty tribes", which may refer to the 40 clans of Manas, a legendary hero who united regional clans.
 The Persian suffix -Stan means "place of".

-The 40-ray sun on the flag of Kyrgyzstan is a reference to those same forty tribes and the graphical element in the sun's center depicts the wooden crown, called tunduk, of a yurt—a portable dwelling traditionally used by nomads in the steppes of Central Asia.
+The 40-ray sun on the flag of Kyrgyzstan is a reference to those same 40 tribes and the graphical element in the sun's center depicts the wooden crown, called tunduk, of a yurt—a portable dwelling traditionally used by nomads in the steppes of Central Asia.

-The country's official name is Kyrgyz Republic, used in international arenas and foreign relations.
+The official name is Kyrgyz Republic, used in international arenas and foreign relations.
 In the English-speaking world, the spelling Kyrgyzstan is commonly used, while its former name Kirghizia (Note: Киргизия, /ru/.) is rarely used.